XuminGaoGithub/S-SSD/README.md

 #It is a part of work for following paper:

-X. Gao, L. Jiang, X. Guang., et al. Real-time Indoor Semantic Map Construction Combined with The Lightweight Object Detection Network.
+Xumin Gao, et al. Real-time Indoor Semantic Map Construction Combined with The Lightweight Object Detection Network.
 The 2020 2nd International Conference on Artificial Intelligence Technologies and Applications (ICAITA 2020).
 Dalian.

 #E-mail: comin15071460998@gmail.com